rtrounday/census-data/README.md

 Research Questions to Answer:
 * Is there a correlation between population growth and housing prices?
 Between population growth and rent?
 * Are the following states ones of interest:
-  -San Francisco, California
+  - San Francisco, California
-  -Portland, Oregon
+  - Portland, Oregon
-  -Austin, Texas
+  - Austin, Texas
-  -Sioux Falls, South Dakota
+  - Sioux Falls, South Dakota
-  -Denver, Colorado
+  - Denver, Colorado
 * Who is moving?
 Age, household income?
 * What do the job market trends show?